Opinion guest column

 12

-Corey about 12 years ago
+Corey over 12 years ago

 Thanks for writing this.
 To #9 I am curious whether you think his article deserves defending.
 I can say that AA has arguments either way with regard to how it is instituted.
 His article, however, presented weak if not flat out wrong evidence on at least three counts, as highlighted here.